 The complementary color palette includes two high-contrast colors that are opposite each other on the color wheel.
 Together these brand colors create a bold effect and are best used when you want something to really stand out.

-However, even if you’ve chosen the colors that represent your brand the best and look great together, you still need to apply best design practices to avoid the most common color mistakes.
+However, even if you’ve chosen the colors that represent your brand the best and look great together, you still need to apply the best design practices to avoid the most common color mistakes.

-One of such examples is the 60-30-10 rule for arranging brand colors within your design.
-This means that when you’ve chosen a brand color palette with 3 colors, try distributing them in your graphics so that a dominant color takes up 60% of your design, secondary color for about 30%, and an accent color for the final 10%.
+One such example is the 60-30-10 rule for arranging brand colors within your design.
+This means that when you’ve chosen a brand color palette with 3 colors, try distributing them in your graphics so that a dominant color takes up 60% of your design, a secondary color for about 30%, and an accent color for the final 10%.
 These proportions will make your design look more polished and complete.

-6. Create brand assets
+Create brand assets

 Presentations, virtual backgrounds for meetings, videos, reports, email banners, and any other external-facing content coming from your company should be on-brand.